electrode-io/electrode-native/docs/getting-started/getting-started.md

   }
 ```

-- Implement the `NavigationAPI`
+6) Implement the `NavigationAPI`.
 The `navigate` method of the `NavigationApi` is not yet implemented.
 We'll implement it in the native application, as we did for the `MovieApi`.

 {% sample lang="android" %}
-Replace the `MainActivity.java` whole content with the following:
+* Replace all of the `MainActivity.java` content with the following code:

 ```java
 package com.walmartlabs.ern;